 Often adults want to straighten their teeth but feel that braces could make them look 'too young' or immature, since braces are usually associated with children and teens.
 These concerns can leave many adults feeling that metal braces just aren't compatible with their professional image or their day-to-day style.

-Although braces can make an adult feel self-conscious, it's important for to remember that braces are like any other medical treatment and there’s no shame in taking good care of your oral health!
+Although braces can make an adult feel self-conscious, it's important to remember that braces are like any other medical treatment and there’s no shame in taking good care of your oral health!

 Low Profile Treatment Options For Adults